 Despite the fact that the Art Deco style flourished during harsh economic and sociologically striven times, art deco embodied luxury.
 Exotic animals and plants were stylized in architecture and decor.
-Goldtone, silvers, chromes and other reflective surfaces such as mirrors were used extravagantly.
+Goldtone, silvers, chromes, and other reflective surfaces such as mirrors were used extravagantly.
 Rich leathers and inlaid surfaces were used abundantly.
 The machine age and man were exalted.
 Stylized and glamorized images of man and technology became popular in print and sculpture.

 Stylized Geometric Shapes

 As we look back, we can easily see that the Art Deco style is further based on stylized geometric shapes such as stepped forms, chevrons, sunbursts, and curves.
 (For example, take a peek in the photo at the Chrysler Building in New York City, built during the height of the art deco time period.)
-These shapes were considered quite modern at the time of art deco's popularity, though many of these shapes were adapted from ancient Aztec and Egyptian motifs.
+These shapes were considered quite modern at the time of Art Deco's popularity, though many of these shapes were adapted from ancient Aztec and Egyptian motifs.

-Emphasized the Use of Manmade Materials
+Emphasized the Use of Human-Made Materials

 Formal and Controlled

-Art deco design is formal and controlled, yet holds hands with sophistication while appearing at the same time to be a bit flamboyant.
+Art Deco design is formal and controlled yet holds hands with sophistication while appearing at the same time to be a bit flamboyant.
 The combination of these seemingly contradictory elements is what makes the Art Deco style so compelling and has helped it endure the passing of time.

 The Rebirth of This Popular Decorating Style